Sengakuji Temple – resting place of the 47 ronin

 Ōishi Kuranosuke Yoshio statue at the temple entrance.

 It’s hard to believe the events of this story happened more than 300 years ago.
 Movies, books, TV dramas, and Kabuki plays have told it many times.
 I doubt a single person in Japan today hasn’t heard of it.
 If you haven’t, read about it on Wikipedia.
-That would be a good place to start.
+That’s a good starting place.

 Sengakuji temple entrance